-Traditional 9-to-5 jobs provide a stable, steady income for many Americans.
-But life isn’t always steady, and some people need to find ways to make extra cash on the side to pay off debt or just to bolster their savings.
+Traditional nine-to-five, 40-hour work week jobs provide a stable, steady income for many Americans.
+Some people, however, need to find ways to make a little extra cash on the side.

 Many people romanticize working as a bartender.
 What could be better than making drinks for friends, listening to a good playlist and pocketing cash tips?